rickyclarkson/scala-training/README.md

 While you're there you can download the Scala IDE, which is a prepackaged version of Eclipse with the Scala plugins installed.
 As always with Eclipse it doesn't need installing, only unpacking.

 The IntelliJ IDEA plugin wasn't working for me at the time of writing, probably because I'm on an IDEA alpha version.
 There's a plugin for Netbeans too, but I haven't tried it, and there are modes for vim and emacs.

+It also works with maven, here's a guide that assumes you know neither Scala nor Maven: http://www.scala-lang.org/node/345 - if you're already familiar with Maven find what you need quickly by searching for org.scala repeatedly in that page.
+This tutorial doesn't need maven though.

 Hello World
 ===========